Richrocksmy/bouncybouncy/README.md

 ##Notes

-- esLint failOnError is disabled because there appears to be an issue with the linter and ES6 classes not being detected as used within the project which causes a build failure.
+- esLint failOnError is disabled because there appears to be an issue with the linter and ES6 classes not being detected as used within the project which causes the build to fail.

 - I've used Symbols for private variables instead of Weakmaps.
 Although Weakmaps provide a better solution they make the code less readable in places where variables need to be changed a lot.